misterj05/OpenVR-SpaceCalibrator/README.md

 https://discord.gg/gHwJ2vwSWV

-## What's next
+## To do

-- Include the Continuous Calibration by bd_ (lots of windows-specific code so might take some time)
+- Include the Continuous Calibration by bd_

 # OpenVR Space Calibrator